 I tried being an engineer (Georgia Tech, chemical engineering, 1984).
 Then I tried teaching high school (Teacher Education Certificate, math, University of Colorado, Colorado Springs, 1988).
 And back to engineering (University of Minnesota, M.S., civil engineering, 1996).
 What little official theological education I have comes from taking classes at Trinity Episcopal School for Ministry.

-For the last 15 years, I have worked for InterVarsity Christian Fellowship’s Graduate Student and Faculty Ministry.
-I did campus work at Minnesota, and now serve as area director for Minnesota and the Dakotas.
+For the last 17 years, I have worked for InterVarsity Christian Fellowship’s Graduate Student and Faculty Ministry.
+I did campus work at Minnesota, and now serve as team leader for the Twin Cities.

-I also serve as deputy warden (we have a three-warden system) at Messiah Episcopal Church in St. Paul, Minnesota.
+I also serve as senior warden at Messiah Episcopal Church in St. Paul, Minnesota.

-If I am not reading (the cat curled up nearby), playing volleyball, playing in a flight simulator, watching science fiction, or chasing my two daughters, I am probably surfing the web.
+If I am not reading (a cat curled up nearby), playing volleyball, playing in a flight simulator, watching science fiction, or chasing my two daughters, I am probably surfing the web.